-For most of the people, born after 1995, Google means the internet.
+For most people born after 1995, Google means the Internet.

 On a lighter note! as she mentions Yahoo (on 0:51 ), Bing must be having a sigh of relief

 This was the early 2000s when the dot com bubble had already paved its way to transform how we ‘seek’ information.

 In 2020, to quench the thirst for understanding digital marketing, this article intends to present the contextual relevance of digital marketing for both business and learning goals.

 So, the article has been divided into two sections.

 - The 1st section talks about the early days of the Internet, which laid grounds for digital marketing.

 - The 2nd section covers what digital marketing is and how it fits into our daily life.